tmuxinator/tmuxinator/README.md

 ## Windows

-The windows option allows the specfication of any number of tmux windows.
+The windows option allows the specification of any number of tmux windows.
 Each window is denoted by a YAML array entry, followed by a name and command to be run.

 ```